danx91/SkillDistribution/README.md

 * **Allow gym** - Whether or not XP from gym should be also distributed if strength/endurance is maxed
 * **Use bonuses** - Whether or not distributed XP used target skill bonuses
 * **Use effectiveness** - Whether or not distributed XP use and cause traget skill fatigue
-* **Cause fatigue** - Whether or not distributed XP cause traget skill fatigue when use_effectiveness is false.
+* **Cause fatigue** - Whether or not distributed XP cause target skill fatigue when use_effectiveness is false.
 This option has no effect if use effectiveness is set to true
 * **Reset to server values** - Pull settings from server and apply them